What Everyone in Canada Should Know About the CMHC

 First-time Home Buyers Incentive (FTHBI)

-If you’re a first-time home buyer (see Wowa FTHBI page for the definition of this) and don’t have the 20% down payment on a home, the government can partner with you to buy your home through the First-time Home Buyers Incentive introduced in 2019.
+If you’re a first-time homebuyer (see Wowa FTHBI page for the definition of this) and don’t have the 20% down payment on a home, the government can partner with you to buy your home through the First-time Home Buyers Incentive introduced in 2019.
 Administered by the CMHC, the FTHBI lets the government pay either 5% or 10% of the down payment in return for an equivalent stake in your home.
 When you sell your home, or in 25 years if that comes first, the government will claim the same percentage of any profit (or loss) that you make. .
 To qualify, your household income must be less than $120,000 and you must have at least a 5% down payment contribution of your own.
-You can calculate if you’re eligible for the FTHBI here.
+WOWA’s First Time Home Buyer Calculator can help you check if you’re eligible for the FTHBI.

 CMHC Newcomers program

 The CMHC Newcomers program allows new residents of Canada to buy their first home.
 Without an established credit rating or a history of employment in Canada, it’s often difficult to qualify for a mortgage.
+This is why newcomers, or Canadians without a credit history, should look for ways to boost their credit score.
 This program helps newcomers (permanent and non-permanent) to buy the housing they can afford through access to a mortgage .
 The Newcomers program doesn’t require a minimum length of time in the country and offers several ways to establish your creditworthiness beyond having a minimum credit score of 600.
 You may be able to provide an international credit record or confirmation of your rental payments for the previous 12 months plus one other financial obligation instead .
 In addition, the program offers a series of fact sheets and guides that can help lead newcomers through the process of renting or buying their home .

 Canada Mortgage Bond program